rgruzdd/data-types-dictionaries-task-1-student-template/README.md

-# Data types.
+# Data Types.
 Dictionaries.
 Task 1.

-Write a Python program to count the number of characters (character frequency) in a string (ignore the case of letters).
+Write a Python program to count the frequency of each character in a string (ignore the case of letters).

-__Examples:__
+__Example:__

 Input: `'Oh, it is python'`